Skip to main content

 status: "False"

-once the Pipeline has been completed it will look like:
+Once the Configure workflow has been completed, it will look like:

 status: